grahamfalconer/CV/README.md

 | Ruby, Sinatra, Ruby on Rails, Javascript, Node.js, JQuery, HTML, CSS, React, Express, PostgreSQL, SQLite, MongoDB, Travis CI/CD, Rspec, Rubocop, SimpleCov, Rubycritic, Capybara, Mocha, Chai, Jest, Enzyme, Jasmine   |
 |**other technologies...**|
 |Miro, Trello (Agile workflow tool), ArcGIS, ArcMaps, Microsoft Word, Microsoft Excel, Microsoft Powerpoint, Adobe Photoshop.|

-- One of the skills I am most happy to have developed during my time at makers was my ability to follow extreme programming principles, I am better able to see the value in

-- communication and checking in with my partner
-- simplicity - I learned not to overcomplicated problems and following the process of completing the next simplest step that moves me towards my MVP

-- Feedback - I learned both the value of giving and receiving feedback and how crucial it is to ensure that transparecy and giving appropriate validation or constructive criticism

-- Courage - the importance of being able to speak up when something is right or when you are not on the same page / don't understand something

-- Respect - respecting what my peers are saying as everyones opinion is valid and essential in decision making processes, knowin when it is your chance to speak and not speaking over another person who is currently speaking

 ## Education